oscarotero/notes/README.md

 # Notes

-Minimalist notepad for Deno Deploy
+Minimalist notepad for Deno Deploy.
+It uses [Deno KV](https://deno.com/kv) to store the data.

 ## Run